twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt15-43-buddhas-view-humans-fires%zh.rst

 Note: Human beings have more diverse kinds of Fire than other beings.
 Therefore, the Buddha has to appear on Earth, and he can deliver many suttas for misguided men.
 The human realm is the best place to study defilements and to cultivate goodness.
 Only humans, who understand Dukkha, will develop goodness and wisdom.

 Eleven kinds of Fire are Fires (see the 11 kinds of fire in the First Discourse of Dukkha with the kilesa Fires of humans, there are a lot to be mentioned.
 With the material developments of science and technology, human’s Fires have become more developed and complicated.)
-Human khandhas and Fuels cannot be separated, and they are burning all the time (similar to the fire ghosts that Mahāmoggallāna encountered at Mt.
+Human khandhas and Fires cannot be separated, and they are burning all the time (similar to the fire ghosts that Mahāmoggallāna encountered at Mt.
 Gijjhakūta).
 Therefore, where Khandha exists, Fires also exist.
 Thus, Nibbāna is the extinction of Fires and Fuels.

 With continuous contemplating, the khandha disappears—i.e., at the ending of aniccas, and no khandhas exist (objects of khandha disappeared).
 This means no Fuels and Fires exist.
 Therefore, for a contemplating person (yogi), seeing the Dhamma by himself.
 Nibbāna is sandiṭṭhiko—SEEING BY ONESELF, free from kilesa vaṭṭa and vipāka vaṭṭa (i.e., taṇhā, upādāna of sec. three and jāti of sec.
 4).
 This signifies that the D.A process is cut off.
 With the cessation of the cause of paṭiccasamuppāda, the result is Nibbāna (sec. three and sec.
 4).
 This is marked by the cessation of the three samudaya sacca and the five khandhas of dukkha sacca (sec. three and sec.
 4).